Shake it Off

 Abdominal thoracic breathing: Self-soothing and down-regulation is only a breath away with abdominal thoracic breath.

-Self-care techniques such as the Yoga Tune Up® teaching methods go beyond sports performance and affect the lives of anyone needing some self-parenting.
+Whether targeted at athletes or moms, self-care techniques such as the Yoga Tune Up® teaching methods go beyond sports performance and affect the lives of anyone needing some self-parenting.